louisvarley/MBII-EDS/README.md

 When you run the start action if there was a problem, you may not know unless it was unable to find a given config file.
 You can view the output from the dedicated server directly by passing the `-v` arguement for Verbose mode.
 Pressing `Ctrl + c` will exit and the process will continue from then in non-verbose mode.

+### Adding to /usr/bin
+You can add this python script to `/usr/bin` using this command `ln -s /root/MovieBattlesII-Easy-Docker-Servers/MBII.py /usr/bin/MBII` ensuring that /root/MovieBattlesII-Easy-Docker-Servers/MBII.py points exactly to where your MBII.py is.
+This means you can merely run `MBII` from anywhere

 ### Still to do

 Many things